serenity-is/docs/api/js/corelib/README.md

 ▸ **isTrimmedEmpty**(`s`): `boolean`

 Checks if the string is empty or null or whitespace.
+Prefer !s?.Trim() instead.

 #### Parameters